 Do I need a referral from my doctor or midwife?

-It depends.
-Direct access is when a physical therapist can evaluate and treat a patient without a referral.
+No. Direct access is when a physical therapist can evaluate and treat a patient without a referral.
 In the state of Texas, you can be treated for 15 days with no referral, by a physical therapist who has a doctoral degree and is residency trained, like Dr. Stacy.
-Additionally, if you just need a consultation, no referral is necessary.
 If it is determined you need a referral from your doctor, she will work with you and your health care provider as needed.
 You can read more about direct access in Texas here.